jenschr/WifiRc/README.md

 ![Alt text](/Pinout_Dumper001.png?raw=true "Pinout")

 ##BOM
 The [bill of materials](/Dumper001/Dumper001.csv) can be found as a .csv file in this repository.
-The core part is the P1 module (USI WM-N-BM-14) that you can pick up in a [10-pack from the Particle store](https://store.particle.io/products/p1), pre-flashed with the Particle firmware.
+The core part is the P1 module (USI WM-N-BM-14) that you can pick up in a [10-pack from the Particle store](https://store.particle.io/products/p1), pre-flashed with the Particle firmware ([P1 datasheet/docs](https://docs.particle.io/datasheets/p1-datasheet/)).

 I have used AMS1117 for both 3.3 and 5V regulation and that seems to work well without any signs of overheating.
 The L9110 motor drivers are weak, but will do the trick for small motors.